Harshad Chopda

-Early life
+Early life and education

 Chopda was born on 17 May 1983 in Gondia, Maharashtra.
 His Marwari family has roots in the city of Balotra, which is located in the Barmer district of Rajasthan.
 He finished his school education from Rabindranath Tagore School.
 Chopda then graduated in computer engineering from PES Modern College of Engineering, Pune.

 Career

 Debut and breakthrough (2006–2017)

 Chopda started his television career in 2006 with Zee TV's Mamta where he played Karan Srivastav.
 From 2006 to 2007, he essayed the role of Cadet Ali Baig in SAB TV's Left Right Left.
 This was followed by Sony TV's Amber Dhara where he portrayed Akshat Mehra opposite Kashmira Irani.

 From 2008 to 2010, he played Prem Juneja in Star Plus's Kis Desh Mein Hai Meraa Dil opposite Additi Gupta.
 The show was a big success and broke records.
 From 2010 to 2011, Chopda essayed the role of Anurag Ganguly in Star Plus's Tere Liye opposite Anupriya Kapoor.
 For it, he won the Indian Television Academy Award for GR8!
 Face of the Year and the Indian Telly Award for Best Actor In Leading Role Male Popular.

 From 2011 to 2012, he portrayed Mohan Gala in NDTV Imagine's Dharampatni opposite Aasiya Kazi.
 He followed it up in 2012 by playing Raghavendra Pratap "Raghav" Singh in Life OK's Dil Se Di Dua...
 Saubhagyavati Bhava? opposite Sriti Jha.
 From 2014 to 2015, he was seen portraying Sahir Azeem Chaudhary in Sony TV's Humsafars opposite Shivya Pathania.
 He essayed the role of a frosty businessman with a past.

 In 2017, Chopda made his film debut in 2016 The End where he played Rahul.
 The movie also co-starred Priya Banerjee, Divyendu Sharma and Kiku Sharda.